Bernas Coni Warren Home Page Investments

 The underlying fund pays some tax.
 So, the benefits payable on death or withdrawal are free from both personal Capital Gains Tax and Basic Rate Income Tax.

-For 'part-surrenders' (usually in the form of regular withdrawals), up to 5% p.a. of the original capital may be withdrawn free from personal tax liability - until the total withdrawn equals the sum originally invested.
-The allowances are rolled-up if less than 5% p.a. is taken (e.g. none for 4 years then take 20%).
+For 'part-surrenders' (usually in the form of regular withdrawals): up to 5% p.a. of the original capital may be withdrawn free from personal tax liability - until the total withdrawn equals the sum originally invested.
+The allowances are rolled-up if less than 5% p.a. is taken (e.g. none for 4 years then take up to 20%).

 <Top of Page>